mhughan-twilio/openai-programmable-sip/README.md

 ### Prerequisites

 - An upgraded Twilio account with a [Primary Business Profile](https://www.twilio.com/docs/trust-hub/trusthub-rest-api/console-create-a-primary-customer-profile) - Sign up using [this link](https://www.twilio.com/try-twilio)
-- A Twilio numbers with Voice capabilities.
+- A Twilio number with Voice capabilities.
 See [instructions](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console) to purchase
 - An [OpenAI API key](https://beta.openai.com/account/api-keys) on a premium plan or with available credits
 - Access to the OpenAI Realtime API.
 Check [here](https://platform.openai.com/docs/guides/realtime) for more information
 - Node.js/Typescript (I used version 22.15.0 – you can download it from [here](https://nodejs.org/es/blog/release/v22.15.0))